mgmax/sammelbestellung/README.md

 - a .eml-file will be generated
 - open in Thunderbird (please contact, if other mailing programms do not work)
 - press Ctrl-E to edit as new
+- the text of the mail comes from emailtext.txt or from a file specified by "!mailtext filename"

 <h2>Output into subdirectory</h2>
 - add "!subdir true" to your basket-file